Some properties are eligible for a discount on their business rates. These are called business rates reliefs.

 Prior to April 2017 you could get small business rate relief if:

-• You occupied only one business property in England and its rateable value was less than £12,000.
+- you occupied only one business property in England and its rateable value was less than £12,000.
 (From 2014/15, businesses receiving the relief kept this for an additional year if they took on an additional property that would previously have caused them to lose it).

-• You occupied a main property with a rateable value of less than £12,000, but also occupied other properties each with rateable values under £2600 and with the total rateable value of all them not exceeding £17,999.
+- you occupied a main property with a rateable value of less than £12,000, but also occupied other properties each with rateable values under £2600 and with the total rateable value of all them not exceeding £17,999.
 Relief was only awarded on the property with the highest rateable value.

 For properties with a rateable value between £6000 and £12,000, you could get between 99% and 1% relief.
 Business rates weren't paid on properties with a rateable value of £6000 or less.